Regulation and Frontier Housing Supply: Results

-Figure \ref{fig:mleall} shows alternative frontier estimates: a scatter plot of ML estimates of the frontier obtained at each height separately by maximizing the log likelihood \eqref{eq:MLE}, and smooth AC and MC estimates from the constrained maximum likelihood of a quartic cost function as in \eqref{eq:smoothMLE}-\eqref{eq:smoothMLE2} in Appendix \ref{ap:frontest}.
-The constrained ML estimates from Figure \ref{fig:mleCI} are also shown.
-Across all estimates, the average cost at MES is about 10\% lower than the average cost of constructing a one-floor building.
-The marginal cost initially increases, then remains flat, before increasing steeply reflecting that building upwards becomes increasingly difficult at high heights.
-This is consistent with previous research \citep[e.g.,][]{glaeser2005manhattan} and discussions with industry experts (see footnote \ref{footnoteindustry}).

-Table \ref{table:regfront} compares buildings near the frontier, defined as buildings with average apartment price at most 5\% greater than the frontier, to the full sample of newly constructed buildings.\footnote{Table \ref{table:regfront} and the analysis in Section \ref{se:corrRT} use the subset of the data with geographical coordinates.} About 4\% of the full sample is near the frontier.
-Relative to the full sample, housing near the frontier is about twice as far from the city of Tel Aviv, the country's commercial center.
-Depending on the radius and whether we look at buildings or apartments, `Near Frontier' housing is in areas with average densities between 0.28 to 0.62 that of the full sample.
-The smaller standard deviations for `Near Frontier' indicate a greater homogeneity of this sub-sample relative to the full sample.
-Although these buildings are further away from Tel Aviv, they are, perhaps surprisingly, closer to their own city centers, but the standard deviation indicates a large degree of disparity.
+Table \ref{table:regfront} compares buildings near the frontier, defined as buildings with average apartment price at most 5\% greater than the frontier, to the full sample of newly constructed buildings.\footnote{Table \ref{table:regfront} and the analysis in Section \ref{se:corrRT} use the subset of the data with geographical coordinates.} About 3.5\% of apartments in the full sample are near the frontier.
+Relative to the full sample, housing near the frontier is about twice as far from the city of Tel Aviv, the country’s commercial center.
+Depending on the radius and whether we look at buildings or apartments, `Near Frontier' housing is in areas with average densities, in 10,000's per km$^2$, between 0.31 and 0.62 that of the full sample.
+The smaller standard deviations for `Near Frontier' indicate greater homogeneity of this sub-sample relative to the full sample.
+Although these buildings are further away from Tel Aviv, they are, perhaps surprisingly, closer to their own locality centers, but the standard deviation indicates a large degree of disparity.

-Consistent with our general view of regulatory variation as extremely local, buildings near the frontier are well represented throughout the country, with 59 of the 160 cities in Table \ref{table:regfront} having at least one building near the frontier.
-Seven districts contain over 99\% of buildings near the frontier.
-The remaining three districts are those closest to Tel Aviv.
+Consistent with our general view of regulatory variation as extremely local, buildings near the frontier are well represented throughout the country, with 59 of the 160 localities in Table \ref{table:regfront} having at least one building near the frontier.
+Seven administrative tax regions contain over 99\% of buildings near the frontier.
+The remaining three regions are those closest to Tel Aviv.